 Quay Quarter Tower is one of kind in terms of redevelopment of an existing building instead of complete demolition and rebuild.
-The idea was to preserve the structure and add on where possible which would reduce waste, pollution, CO_2 , natural resources etc.
+The idea was to preserve the structure and add to it where possible, which would reduce waste, pollution, CO_2 , natural resource consumption, etc.